How to become a paralegal

 Career tips

-Getting some experience in the particular area of law you want to work in is helpful, for example, family, criminal or property law.
+You'll find it helpful to get some experience in the area of law you want to work in, such as family, criminal or property law.

 As well as opportunities with law firms, look out for placements in legal departments of businesses, charities, central and local government.